HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 This is what relaxation tastes like

-Which hikes are particularly recommended in the Swabian Alb?
+Which hikes are particularly recommended on the Swabian Alb?

-Particularly popular are the Wasserfallsteig in Bad Urach, the Gustav-Ströhmfeld-Weg, the Große Lautertal, the Hochgehberge tours and circular routes around the biosphere reserve.
+Particularly popular are the waterfall trail in Bad Urach, the Gustav-Ströhmfeld-Weg, the Große Lautertal, the Hochgehberge tours and circular routes around the biosphere reserve.

 Can I take my dog with me on the hiking trails?

-Yes – many hiking trails in the Alb region are dog-friendly.
-Please observe leash requirements in nature reserves and always carry sufficient drinking water.
+Yes – many hiking trails on the Swabian Alb are dog-friendly.
+Please observe leash laws in nature reserves and always carry enough water.

 Are there also family-friendly tours?

 Of course!
-There are numerous short circular hiking trails with gentle inclines, rest areas, and refreshment stops – for example, the Gomadingen Planet Trail or the Ödenwaldstetten circular route.
+There are numerous short circular hiking trails with little incline, rest areas and places to stop for refreshments – e.g. the Planet Trail Gomadingen or the circular tour Ödenwaldstetten.

-Yes – we can provide GPX files and printed maps upon request.
-For many tours, we offer tour suggestions directly at the hotel or online.
+Yes – we can provide you with GPX files and printed maps upon request.
+For many tours, we offer suggested itineraries directly at the hotel or online.

 What to do in bad weather?